 Resource Could the project/initiative activities potentially entail or result in: Response Mitigation or preventive action Assessment Land use: Resource Efficiency and Pollution Prevention and Management: Inadequate recycling and reuse of project-related resources, leading to unnecessary waste and environmental impact?
-Potentially The Project complies with the measures of adequate management of the resulting wastes in forestry activities, within the framework of environmental regulation Environmental commitments compliance /7/.
-Assessment of implementatio n activities /4/.
-Visit on-site by the audit team.
+Potentially The Project complies with the measures of adequate management of the resulting wastes in forestry activities, within the framework of environmental regulation implementation activities /4/.